-The business area Corporate Banking provides the bank with advice in investment and operations financing, domestic and foreign money transfers, fixed income and currency hedging, investment of surplus liquidity and insurance of individuals and buildings/operating equipment.
-Much of the business is in close cooperation with Retail Banking, SpareBank 1 Markets and with subsidiaries offering leasing, factoring and accountancy services.
-The business is physically located across the entire market area to secure proximity to customers combined with satisfactory competence units.
+The business line Corporate Banking offers investment and operations finance, advisory services, domestic and foreign money transfers, fixed income and currency hedging, investment of surplus liquidity and insurance of individuals and buildings/operating equipment to businesses and industry.
+Much of the business is in close cooperation with Retail Banking, SpareBank 1 Markets and with subsidiaries and related companies offering leasing, factoring along with accountancy and advisory services.
+The business is physically located across the entire bank’s market area to secure proximity to customers.
+The business line has units with specialised industry and product knowledge.

 The bank is IRB approved and uses the advanced IRB approach to compute capital charges and credit risk.
 The bank has good credit scoring models, processes and tools along with its organisation of industry competence which ensures sound knowledge and management of the loan portfolio.
 This will assure that further growth is in keeping with the bank’s responsibility as a market leader in the region and that risk exposure is consistent with the bank’s credit strategy.
-Together with the other alliance banks, substantial resources are expended on continuously improving the credit scoring models.
+Together with the other banks in the SpareBank 1 Alliance, the bank expends substantial resources on continuously improving the credit scoring models.

-The bank services some 21,000 corporate clients including the public sector.
-In 2017 about 1,500 new corporate clients were registered.
-SpareBank 1 SMN has a market share of about 35 per cent of the corporate market in the region.
-The bank also services a number of customers in business areas such as insurance, capital market, leasing, factoring and accounting.
+In 2019, 1015 new corporate clients were registered.
+SpareBank 1 SMN has a market share of about 35 per cent of the corporate market in the region, measured in terms of customer numbers.
+The bank also services a number of customers in business lines such as insurance, capital market, leasing, factoring and accounting.
 The business sector in Trøndelag and in Møre and Romsdal features a large number of small and medium-sized companies.
 This structure has a clear bearing on the bank’s organisation of its business.

-The Corporate Customer Centre is a central business line in Corporate Banking, enabling corporate customers to receive good follow up and relevant advice in selecting products and services and in the use of digital services.
-Customer satisfaction (CSI) hit an all-time high in 2017.
-The score takes into account competence, service, information and initiative.
+Direct Corporate Banking provides clients with good follow up and relevant advice in selecting products and services and in the use of digital services.
+In a dedicated customer satisfaction poll, Direct Corporate Banking scores very highly in areas such as competence, service, information and initiative.

-The business area Corporate Banking increased its income by close to NOK 20m to NOK 1.2bn last year.
-The income is generated by a positive trend in all business lines, but in particular from increased deposit margins and higher guarantee commission.
-It is especially gratifying that income from insurance (general and life) is rising and that more and more businesses see the value of turning to a local provider with local competence in all product areas to meet all their financial service needs.
+Corporate Banking increased its income by almost NOK 50 million to NOK 1.25 billion in 2019.
+Incomes are generated by a positive trend in all business lines, but in particular from increased deposit margins and higher guarantee commissions.
+Income from insurance (general and life) is rising and more and more businesses see the value of turning to a local provider offering local competence in all product areas.

-In step with the digitalisation of our products and services, we have downsized our staff and thereby our costs in this business line.
-More focus will be given to digitalisation, improving the efficiency of processes and staff reductions in 2018.
+In step with the digitalisation of our products and services, Corporate Banking has downsized its staff and thereby its costs in this business line.
+There is a strong focus on digitalisation of products and a continuous effort is made to improve process efficiency.

-The oil price fall has led to a significant deterioration of prospects for companies working in oil and offshore, and the business unit has therefore recognised losses of NOK 320m in 2017.
+Since 2014 the oil price fall has led to a significant deterioration of prospects for companies working in oil and offshore.
+We have therefore booked a number of losses to this segment.
 The write-downs are in all essentials related to a portfolio of offshore service vessels.
-Little spread of contagion from the low oil price to other industries is in evidence and losses and defaults in other parts of the portfolio are extremely low.
+Little spread of contagion from the low oil price to other industries is in evidence and losses and defaults elsewhere in the portfolio are very low.

-Corporate Banking employs a systematic approach to attracting new customers, and all customer advisers have specific customer recruitment objectives for 2018.
+Corporate Banking employs a systematic approach to attract new customers, and all customer advisers have specific customer recruitment objectives.
 Continuous improvement is key to freeing up time for the customer advisers to enable them to carry out their primary task of taking care of existing customers and recruiting new ones.
-In 2018 we will continue to focus on the SMB segment with a view to reducing concentrations in individual industries or single name groupings.
+In 2020 we will continue to focus on the SMB segment with a view to reducing industry or single name concentration.

-The bank’s goal is to reduce losses from the levels seen in 2017.
-This, together with a profitability enhancement programme for the business unit, will improve profit and the risk adjusted return.
+An objective of the bank is to reduce losses from the levels seen in 2019.
+This, together with a profitability enhancement programme for the division, will improve profit and the risk adjusted return.
 The bank remains prepared to take the action needed to meet any problems that may arise in the oil and offshore sector.
-It is working closely with customers to find solutions that safeguard shared interests in the economic situation prevailing at any time.
+It is working closely with clients to find solutions that safeguard shared interests in the economic situation prevailing at any time.
 Corporate Banking will accordingly maintain the capacity and competence needed for the bank to remain a readily accessible and capable provider of financial services in the long term.

 |No. of customers||15 000||15 000|